Paeti/IPNeuronaleNetze/README.md

 ## IPNeuronaleNetze

 We are currently building a VGG-16 convolutional neural network.
-It'll be trained for age and gender estimitation.
+It'll be trained for age and gender estimation.
 For better usage of the trained model a webserver and REST API will be built.